spenc2kw/2016-DE-Hackathon-Norfolk-Open-Data/README.md

 Norfolk-Open-Data
-Links and information to City of Norfolk Open Data for DE Hackathon
+Links and information to City of Norfolk Open Data.

 Socrata API data:
 App Tokens can be provided for the Socrata API datasets by request using my email below or sending a message to me on the codeforva.slack.com #hackforchange channel.
 App Tokens are recommneded to maximize the number of requests returned.